fotonauts/activr/README.md

   # this is a predefined routing, to fetch all followers of an activity's actor
   routing :actor_follower, :to => Proc.new{ |activity| activity.actor.followers }

+  # define a routing with a class method, to fetch all followers of an activity's album
+  def self.album_follower(activity)
+    activity.album.followers
+  end

   #